 Check out this Tofugu article to discover the 30 of the most common gestures in Japan!

-There is some behavior which can be startling to foreigners… despite being completely normal in Japan!
+There is some behaviour which can be startling to foreigners… despite being completely normal in Japan!

 The first few times I received an elbow in the neck on a Tokyo rush hour train was something of a shock!

-This Japan Talk article will help you become acquainted with the kind of normal behavior in Japan, which you might be surprised about at first!
+This Japan Talk article will help you become acquainted with the kind of normal behaviour in Japan, which you might be surprised about at first!

-Moshi moshi is one of the most common ways to say “hello” when answering the phone.
+Moshi moshi is one of the most common ways to say “hello” when answering the phone in Japanese.